DRef Manual

 [function] lisp-locative-types

-Return the locative types that correspond to Lisp definitions except
+Return the locative types that correspond to Lisp definitions, which typically have

 .
-These are the ones defined withdefine-locative-type
+These are defined withdefine-locative-type

 [function] pseudo-locative-types

-Return the locative types that correspond to non-Lisp definitions plus
+Return the locative types that correspond to non-Lisp definitions.
+These are the ones defined with

 -